truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 * Identity of any individual or file names associated with the event

 Each audit message is a single JSON file containing mandatory fields.
 It can also include additional optional records.
-Message size is limited to not exceed 1024 bytes for maximum portability with diffent syslog implementations.
+Message size is limited to not exceed 1024 bytes for maximum portability with different syslog implementations.

 Use the **Export to CSV** button on the audit screens to download audit logs in a format readable in a spreadsheet program.
 Use the **Copy to Clipboard** option on the **Event Data** widget to copy a single event record to a text or JSON object file.